 Situated not far from this temple were intersecting roads of the Great Silk Road, transforming the sacred space into more than a religious sanctuary—it became a bustling caravanserai.
 Ateshgah's pivotal location attracted traders from around the world, propelling its prosperity across many centuries.
 The merchants, whose primary focus was commerce, inadvertently fueled the temple's flourishing state by supplying it with financial resources.

 In an era where merchants were not particularly devout, often invoking thoughts of the divine only in times of distress along the arduous caravan routes, the temple took on an additional role.
 The hazardous nature of the merchants' profession, with journeys spanning half a year and laden with various challenges and stresses, led them to seek solace in the prayers of the Hindu and Zoroastrian ascetic hermits who founded the temple.
 In return for these entreaties offered in the mornings and evenings, the merchants generously compensated the ascetics.

 The ascetics themselves harbored no interest in accumulating wealth; their aspirations within the temple's confines revolved around solitude, as they sought the path to Nirvana—both an earthly and posthumous paradise, considered the pinnacle of merit across numerous earthly incarnations.

-It was believed that the gods would rather accept the prayers of hermits than the prayers of mundane merchants.
-And everyone won: the hermits were approaching holiness by prayer, the merchants were filled with confidence, and the temple flourished.
-And for a long time it was one of the largest centers of Zoroastrianism in the Middle East.
+The belief persisted that the gods favored the prayers of hermits over those of mundane merchants.
+In this symbiotic relationship, everyone benefited: the hermits advanced towards holiness through their prayers, the merchants gained assurance and divine intervention, and the temple prospered.
+For an extended period, Ateshgah stood as one of the preeminent centers of Zoroastrianism in the Middle East.